-Final Exam: The final exam for this course will be given on Tuesday, December 8th from 10:30AM-12:30PM.
+Final Exam: The final exam for this course will be given on Thursday, May 5th from 10:30AM-12:30PM.
 This is the time scheduled by the University Registrar for our final exam.
 The final will be cumulative, and it is mandatory.
 It will consist of approximately 30-50 multiple choice questions and 1 open-ended question.
 Missing the final exam will result in a zero for the exam unless EXTREME circumstances apply.
 Your final exam grade cannot be counted as your dropped exam score.

 Extra Credit: I am offering one extra credit opportunity this semester.
 It is entirely optional; you are not required to do it.
 It will involve the semester-long observation of a single astronomical object that is NOT Polaris.
 Details of the extra credit project will be provided during the first class period.
-If you want to do the extra credit project, you MUST submit an observing plan to me by email by September 4th at 5PM.
+If you want to do the extra credit project, you MUST submit an observing plan to me by email by January 29th at 5PM.
 No plans will be accepted after this date.
-Projects will be due on December 3rd at the start of class.
+Projects will be due on April 28th at the start of class.
 Successful completion of an extra credit project will boost your overall course grade by one percentage point.

-Teaching Style: I will be using Microsoft PowerPoint slides a great deal when going over course material in class; occasionally, I will make use of the white board to work through a problem.
+Teaching Style: I will be using Microsoft PowerPoint slides a great deal when going over course material in class: when example problems come up.
+I will use the white board to work through them.
 I will try to write big enough so that everyone can see, but if you do have trouble seeing what I write please move to the front of the room.
-Before the class period on which we will begin covering a chapter, I will post on D2L modified copies of the MS PowerPoint slides I will use in class, in the so-called "structured note-taking" style.
+Before the class period on which we will begin covering a chapter, I will post on D2L modified copies of the PowerPoint slides I will use in class, in the so-called "structured note-taking" style.
 The slides I put up on D2L are NOT meant to take the place of your own personal note-taking.
 YOU will be responsible for that.
-I provide modified slide copies to give you the text for in-class activities we will do, so that you do not need to worry about copying down their text and can instead concentrate on the activities themselves.
-I will also leave plenty of room for you to write down key equations, words, and other ideas so that you'll remember them later.
+I provide these modified slide copies to give you the text for in-class activities that we will do, so that you do not need to worry about copying them down and can instead concentrate on the activities themselves.
+I will also leave plenty of room on the modified slides for you to write down key equations, words, and other ideas so that you'll remember them later.
 Please note carefully that the modified slides I post will NOT contain solutions to example problems done in class, nor will they contain each and every word seen on the in-class slides.
 If you want notes on these things, you'll need to take them for yourself as we go through the material in class.
 I will do my best to engage you interactively with the material during class time.
 Activities may include, but are not necessarily limited to, conceptual questions to be discussed with a neighbour, tutorial activities, "Voting Opportunities," "YouPredict Opportunities," interactive problem solving sessions, and interactive lecture demonstrations.
-I hope these activities both enhance your learning and help make class a little more exciting for you.
+As mentioned above, your responses to some of these items will count as class participation credit.
+I hope that these activities both enhance your learning and help make class a little more exciting for you.
 The cooperative in-class activities listed above, in addition to assigned homeworks and exams, are designed to contribute to your achievement of the general education goals and course goals that this class has been designed to meet.